 wood-fire pizza oven and a dessert bar.
 All meals (Sunday dinner through Friday lunch) are included in the boarding student fee.

-Police Department and local law enforcement will provide additional
+Police Department and local law enforcement.

 Have a question about the camp?
 Contact one of the Directors listed at the top of the page or contact Marcella Frese, programs coordinator, at 864.294.2118, email@example.com